zzq-bot/ROMANCE/README.md

 ## Running

-Some example scripts have been provided for this.
+Some example scripts have been provided.
 The code allows various parameters in the model names to enable different settings.

 By running: